brown-band/website/pages/scripts/1993-1994/fall/columbia.md

 :sd[Band follows the yellow brick road to the field.]

-Every autumn in week number ten,<br> After being slaughtered by Princeton and murdered by Penn,<br> As surely as leaves will fall to the ground,<br> SUNY Harlem will come to play Brown.
+Every autumn in week number ten,\
+After being slaughtered by Princeton and murdered by Penn,\
+As surely as leaves will fall to the ground,\
+SUNY Harlem will come to play Brown.

-Yale and Harvard both tasted defeat,<br> And Bucknell was toppled as an added treat,<br> But no football season is truly complete,<br> Till the men in smurf blue have been resoundingly beat.
+Yale and Harvard both tasted defeat,\
+And Bucknell was toppled as an added treat,\
+But no football season is truly complete,\
+Till the men in smurf blue have been resoundingly beat.

-The training and practice and hard work and sweat,<br> Is all directed at the Columbia threat,<br> And as the season is winding down,<br> Like death and taxes, we bring the victory to Brown.
+The training and practice and hard work and sweat,\
+Is all directed at the Columbia threat,\
+And as the season is winding down,\
+Like death and taxes, we bring the victory to Brown.

-They yell and they curse and they scream and they fuss,<br> But eventually Columbia goes home on their bus.<br> Go home to Harlem - you've lost yet again,<br> But hey - at least your school is still better than Penn!!
+They yell and they curse and they scream and they fuss,\
+But eventually Columbia goes home on their bus.\
+Go home to Harlem - you've lost yet again,\
+But hey - at least your school is still better than Penn!!

 Watch now as the Band salutes our team and plays "Ivy Heaven."